-Our brands generally focus on the eighteen to fifty-four year-old age group, which constitutes approximately half of the United States population.
-Though members of this target segment grew up on fast food, we believe that for many meal occasions, these consumers value the benefits of the casual dining category.
-In choosing not to cook, these consumers want the higher food quality, the time to relax with family and friends and the enhanced dining experience that our restaurant brands offer.
-To reach this target group, we use a mix of television, radio, print, outdoor or online advertising, mail (direct and electronic) and social media, with each of our restaurant brands utilizing one or more of these mediums to meet the brand's communication strategy and budget.
-Our brands have also developed and use to varying degrees sophisticated consumer marketing research techniques to monitor guest satisfaction and emerging culinary trends, as well as to validate menu development and creative campaigns.
+Our brands generally target the twenty-four to fifty-four year-old age group, which constitutes approximately 41% of the United States population.
+We believe that for many meal occasions, these consumers value the benefits of the casual dining category.
+In choosing not to cook, these consumers want the higher food quality, the opportunity to connect with family and friends and the enhanced dining experience that our restaurant brands offer.
+To reach this target group, we use a mix of television, radio, print, outdoor or online advertising, as well as mail (direct and electronic) and social media, with each of our restaurant brands utilizing one or more of these mediums to meet the brand's communication strategy and budget.
+Our brands have also leveraged extensive consumer marketing research to monitor brand health, guest satisfaction and emerging trends, as well as to validate menu development and creative campaigns.

 Our franchise agreements generally require advertising contributions to us by the franchisees.
-We use these contributions for the purpose of helping retain an advertising agency, obtaining consumer insights, developing and producing brand-specific creative materials and purchasing national or regional media to meet the brand's strategy.
+We use these contributions, in conjunction with company funds, for the purpose of retaining agencies, obtaining consumer insights, developing and producing brand-specific creative materials and purchasing national or regional media to meet the brand's strategy.
 Some franchisees also spend additional amounts on local advertising.
 Any such local advertising must first be approved by us.